 Assays for testosterone and estradiol levels do not always distinguish early pubertal from prepubertal levels.

-Constitutional delay of puberty is more commonly diagnosed in boys, partly because adolescent boys are more distressed if they do not mature at the same rate as their peers and are thus more likely to present for evaluation.
-It can be difficult to distinguish constitutional delay of puberty from permanent causes of hypogonadotropic hypogonadism.
-Inhibin B and anti-müllerian hormone (AMH) may be helpful markers of gonadal function (see Diagnosis of Male Hypogonadism in Children) (1, 2).
+Constitutional delay of puberty is more commonly diagnosed in boys, partly because adolescent boys may be more distressed if they do not mature or grow at the same rate as their peers and are thus more likely to present for evaluation (1, 2).
+In addition to FSH, LH, and testosterone, inhibin B and anti-müllerian hormone (AMH) may be helpful markers of gonadal function (see Diagnosis of Male Hypogonadism in Children) (3, 4) to distinguish constitutional delay of puberty from permanent causes of hypogonadotropic hypogonadism.

 Chronic disorders that cause inadequate nutrition can delay puberty by impairing gonadotropin-releasing hormone release.